Cetinkaplan/MethodClassAssignment/README.md

 7. Calls the `Calculate()` method again using named parameters.
 8. Includes comments throughout the code to explain what each line or block does.

-# Please Find Method class inside of Program.cs/ Main Class !
+# Please Find Method class inside of myConsoleProject and under program.cs

 ## Technologies Used